h4l/headgear/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;
 [![Available from Firefox Browser Add-Ons](./docs/addons-mozilla-org-button.png)](https://addons.mozilla.org/en-GB/firefox/addon/headgear/)

+Headgear makes it quick and easy to get high-quality images of your Reddit Avatar (NFT or regular).
+Copy & paste a clean image of your Avatar in two clicks from any Reddit page.

+Headgear creates high-quality, resolution-independent images of Reddit Avatars using the original vector SVG images from Reddit's Avatar Builder.
+The results are sharper and more detailed than the Avatar images Reddit itself shows.

+By owning an NFT Avatar, you have the right to use its images as you like.
-Headgear creates high-quality, resolution-independent images of your Reddit Avatar (NFT or regular), allowing you to use it beyond Reddit.
-With images from Headgear you can create high-quality prints, images for other social media sites, or extract Avatar accessories to create image macros/memes or general mash-ups.
+Headgear helps you make the most of your Avatar by giving you access to the best-possible quality images.
+You can create high-quality prints, images for other social media sites, or extract Avatar accessories to create image macros/memes or general mash-ups.

 ![Screenshot of Headgear](./docs/headgear-0.4.2-screenshot.png "The Headgear UI")